armoar334/shame/README.md

 # Shame
-A pager written in posix coreutils and sh
+A pager written in POSIX coreutils and sh

 # Usage (currently only supports one file)
 ```./shame file.txt```